Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 <article-image src="/assets/posts/meet-kafka/with-replicas.png" alt="With Replicas" caption="If one Kirk vanishes, a different Kirk can take over." size="lg"></article-image>

 Here, the blue (bottommost) partition has a **replica** belonging to the middle Kirk.
 Replicas are Kafka's solution to resiliency and fault tolerance; even if one Kafka instance shuts down, other instances can take over the data streams without affecting the producers or consumers.
+They serve as backups to partitions, distributed across different Kafka servers (called **brokers**).

 <point-compilation-view using="kirks-goals" highlight="3"></point-compilation-view>